RanaivosonHerimanitra/Sentinel/README.md

 # Sentinel
-A toolkit for early detection of disease outbreaks
+A toolkit for early detection of disease outbreaks (Malaria, Diarrhea, etc.)